ZhangGongjie/SAM-DETR/README.md

 Note:
 1. AP is computed on *COCO val2017*.
 2. "DC5" means removing the stride in C5 stage of ResNet and add a dilation of 2 instead.
-3. The GFLOPs of our models are measured using [fvcore](https://github.com/facebookresearch/fvcore) on the first 100 images in *COCO val2017*.
-GFLOPs varies from input image sizes.
-There may exist slight variations from actual values.
+3. The GFLOPs of our models are estimated using [fvcore](https://github.com/facebookresearch/fvcore) on the first 100 images in *COCO val2017*.
+GFLOPs varies as input image sizes change.
+There may exist slight difference from actual values.